 - Accelerating renewable energy deployment

 - Exploring the links between trade, industry and climate

 - On our dedicated website: SPIPA project in Japan

 - Reports, summaries and recordings of past events

 - By email: Stéfan Le Dû, Climate Cooperation Project Manager, EU-Japan Centre for Industrial Cooperation

-The activities carried out through this project are climate neutral.
-We reduce the greenhouse gases emissions at the source whenever possible, and we offset the remaining, unavoidable emissions through a carbon offset service.
-For each kilogram of CO2 generated by our website or our events, we purchase the equivalent credit of CO2 removal, financing decarbonization projects (renewable energy, forest preservation, etc.) in different regions of the world.
+The activities carried out through this project were climate neutral.
+We reduced the greenhouse gases emissions at the source whenever possible, and we offset the remaining, unavoidable emissions through a carbon offset service.
+For each kilogram of CO2 generated by our website or our events, we purchased the equivalent credit of CO2 removal, financing decarbonization projects (renewable energy, forest preservation, etc.) in different regions of the world.
 To know more about the climate neutrality of each event, please refer to the climate neutrality logo visible at the bottom of the event’s page.

 Photo credits: Unsplash